Nachos: Nacho cheese

 A form of processed cheese sauce mixed with peppers and other spices is often used in place of freshly shredded cheese in institutional or large-scale production settings, such as schools, movie theaters, sports venues, and convenience stores, or wherever using freshly grated cheese may be logistically prohibitive.
 Though originally formulated as a cheaper and more convenient source of cheese to top nachos, this dip has become popular enough in the U.S. that it is available in some Mexican-themed restaurants, and at major grocery stores, in both name-brand (Frito-Lay, Tostitos, and Taco Bell) and unbranded versions.

 In popular culture

 In the United States, National Nacho Day is celebrated on November 6.
 The International Nacho Festival is held between October 13 and 15 at Piedras Negras, the birthplace of nachos, and features live music, art, cultural activities, and a contest for the biggest nacho of the world which is registered with the Guinness World Records.

 On April 21, 2012, the world's biggest serving of nachos was made by Centerplate at the University of Kansas in Lawrence, Kansas.
 It weighed 4,689 lb and contained 765 lb of nacho chips, 405 lb of salsa, 323 lb of tomato, 918 lb of meat and beans, and more than 2,200 lb of cheese.

+A new record was set on September 25, 2022, when a 4,870 lb, or 2,209 kg, plate of nachos was served at a promotional event to celebrate a new season for the revived Beavis and Butt-Head.
+Paramount+ held the party at an open-air food market in Los Angeles, California.
+Show creator Mike Judge was present for the event and award presentation and said, "This is the proudest moment of my career."
+Portions of the food, including leftovers, were packaged and donated to food banks and local homeless shelters.